Review · Other Supplements

 - Does the gut–vision connection have science behind it?

-- There is real, early research on the gut–retina axis, looking at inflammation and the microbiome's possible role in eye aging (PubMed).
-It's a legitimate area of study, though still emerging.
-Most of the eye support here would come from the antioxidants, with the probiotic playing a supporting role.
+- There's emerging research on the gut–retina axis, particularly around inflammation and the microbiome's role in age-related macular degeneration.
+It's a real area of study, but it's early.
+Most of the benefit from VisiFlora would come from the eye-specific antioxidants, not the gut component — and you can get those cheaper elsewhere.